Featured Scholarship Recipients

 Career Goals and Aspirations: Social or non-profit work

-Study Abroad Program: CIEE Arts + Sciences in Cape Town, South Africa, Spring 2021
+Study Abroad Program: CIEE Arts + Sciences in Cape Town, South Africa, Fall 2021

 "This opportunity of studying abroad is something that I didn't see coming for me, as a student of multiple marginalized identities.
 While abroad, I hope to make a positive impact in the community, to continue to invest in my education through adding diverse experiences to it, and to fully experience my trip that I am incredibly grateful to be taking apart of."